 The village is located in a remote area of the Shimane Peninsula, three hours by public transport from Tokyo (Haneda Airport).
 It takes 1.5 hours from Haneda Airport to Yonago Airport, then 20 minutes by JR Sakaiminato line or bus to Sakaiminato Station.
 Visitors should transfer to the Mihonoseki Community Bus bound for Ui Ferry Landing Stage for 10 minutes, then take a 15-minute bus ride to Katae Chuo.

-Katae introduced an innovative fishing method – trawl fishing- to the Japanese fishing industry, using two motorized boats about 100 years ago, introduced by Kanehachi Shibutani.
-The hamlet was known for dispatching competent fishermen to western Japan’s Hamada, Shimonoseki, and Hakata ports.
-These fishermen were called the Katae Fishing Flotilla until the 1960s.
-The flotilla’s fishing boats were said to fill Katae Bay, going fishing as far as off Mainland China as an offshore fishery.
-Despite a shrinking scale of fisheries, the current less than 20 natives have carried on the tradition of an inshore fishery.
+Katae introduced an innovative fishing method – trawl fishing- to the Japanese fishing industry about 100 years ago, using two motorised boats, introduced by Kanehachi Shibutani.
+The hamlet was known for dispatching competent fishermen to the ports of Hamada, Shimonoseki, and Hakata in western Japan.
+These fishermen were called the Katae Fishing Fleet until the 1960s.
+The fishing boats were said to fill Katae Bay, going out as far as offshore from mainland China in an offshore fishery.
+Despite a shrinking scale of fishing, the current few natives have carried on the tradition of the inshore fishery.

 provided by Matsue City Hall